TanLoc-CS/jotdown-fe/README.md

+# jotdown-fe
+This is the front-end repos of Jot Down project

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).